MWessel27/unix_shell/README.md

 Exit the program by typing 'quit' or hitting Ctrl-D on the keyboard

 # Author
+Created by:

-Created by Mikal Wessel for class COP4610.
+- Mikal Wessel for class COP4610.

-FSU ID: mdw15d
+- FSU ID: mdw15d